 From the summit cairn of Prairie Mountain there are sweeping views of surrounding mountains.
 On this day, the summit hosts a brisk, attention-getting, cool breeze which encourages a short-term stay before returning to the protection of the forest.

 On the hike down, there is an outstanding view from one overlook of the valley and river tributary running through Beaver Flats.

 When the gate opens on May 15, Hwy.
 66 provides access to many great hikes including:

-which are all excellent, lower to moderate elevation hikes.
+All are popular and excellent, lower to moderate elevation hikes.
 Consult your hiking guide and map.
+Have fun.
+Stay safe.